Teletubbies

 Teletubbies is a British children's television series created by Anne Wood and Andrew Davenport for the BBC.
 The programme focuses on four differently coloured characters known as the Teletubbies, named after the television screens on their bellies.
-Recognised throughout popular culture for the uniquely shaped antenna protruding from the head of each character, the Teletubbies communicate through gibberish and were designed to bear resemblance to toddlers.
+Recognised throughout popular culture for the uniquely shaped antenna protruding from the head of each character, the Teletubbies communicate mostly through gibberish and were designed to bear resemblance to toddlers.